amitavroy/vuejs-confirm-directive/README.md

 | message | String | required | custom message
 | data | Object | optional | payload to the post url
 | callback | function | optional | function or name of function

+**NOTE:** When the reload modifier is not provided, a callback function is required.
+If, for any situation you don't want to handle the confirm of user (which I feel is a rare case) pass null or false to the callback property.